Writer says opposition should sit out Nicaragua elections - WTMJ

 “A lot of people are leaving the country in a massive way, like hasn’t happened since 2018 and there is a lot of fear among people,” Ramírez said.
 “Nobody knows if they’re going to be the next one (detained by police), nobody knows whose house is going to be raided.”

 After his defeat to Violeta Chamorro in 1990, Ortega would never consider handing over power again, he said.
-That means not allowing a candidate like her daughter, Cristiana Chamorro, who could potentially unite the opposition.
+That means not allowing a candidate like her daughter, Cristiana Chamorro, who could potentially unite the opposition and has been under house arrest for the past three weeks.

+Late Monday, journalist Carlos Fernando Chamorro, Cristiana Chamorro’s brother, said via Twitter that police had raided his home.
+He demanded they respect the well-being of his sister-in-law and others with her.

+“They will not be able to silence journalism,” he wrote.
+In May, police raided the offices of his online news outlet Confidencial.
+The government seized the outlet’s old offices in December 2018.

 “The idea of always (holding) power is what guides this repressive process, power under any circumstances,” Ramírez said.
 Like others, Ramírez sees the government’s political prisoners as leverage to bring to bear in any negotiation that could emerge, though he doesn’t expect Ortega to entertain that possibility until after his re-election .